NeighborhoodGuard/communityview/CommunityView/doc/InstallCommunityView.md

 >*date*/*location*/*image_name*.jpg
 >

-The `shortname` is the name of the _location_ directory that the IP camera creates when it uploads an image.
-This is configured in the IP camera by the person setting up the camera.
-Conventionally we use this to indicate the location of the camera, e.g., `1234Main` for a camera located at 1234 Main St.  The `longname` is a more human-readable form of the location that will be displayed on the CommunityView Web pages, e.g., "1234 Main St."
+The `shortname` is the casesensitive name of the _location_ directory that the IP camera creates when it uploads an image.
+It is convention to user all lowercase letters for the `shortname`.
+The `shortname` is configured in the IP camera by the person setting up the camera.
+Conventionally we use this to indicate the location of the camera, e.g., `1234main` for a camera located at 1234 Main St.  The `longname` is a more human-readable form of the location that will be displayed on the CommunityView Web pages, e.g., "1234 Main St."

 Continuing with this example location, the `cameras` list for a camera at this location, plus another at 500 West Ave. would look like:

 	cameras = [
-		camera("1234Main", "1234 Main St."),
+		camera("1234main", "1234 Main St."),
-		camera("500West", "500 West Ave."),
+		camera("500west", "500 West Ave."),
 		]

 Note that there is one line for each camera, and that there is a comma at the end of each line.

 #### The `root` Directory

 The `root` variable tells the CommunityView code where the "root," or top level of the directory tree is into which the image files will be uploaded.
 Set this to be the directory you established in Section 1 as the top-level directory for the CommunityView website.
-In our example above, this is `/home/nguser/cameras.my_neigborhood.org`, so the example variable assignment would look like,
+In our example above, this is `/home/nguser/communityview.my_neigborhood.org`, so the example variable assignment would look like,

-	root = "/home/nguser/cameras.my_neigborhood.org"
+	root = "/home/nguser/communityview.my_neigborhood.org"

 ### 5. Edit `check_video_restart.bash`